solita/laundry/README.md

 **Note:** We recommend running [Docker Bench for Security](https://github.com/docker/docker-bench-security) before proceeding with the installation.
 It checks your Docker installation for common security-related best practices.

+Note that the Ubuntu 24.04 LTS -image is tested with gVisor version 20241210.
+Previously used version in tests was 20230130, which did not work with the newest Ubuntu LTS.

 Download [a release](https://github.com/solita/laundry/releases) and lets and install laundry as systemd service.
 The following example assumes that:

 - Current user is `laundry`